craigbutcher/craigbutcher.github.io/src/notes/2021/weeknotes-21.md

 ## trustd in macOS

 This is an annoying bug happening where trustd randomly starts taking up 100% of the CPUs and it seems it's a common issue after reading [the thread on Reddit](https://www.reddit.com/r/mac/comments/n6f8ef/process_trustd_high_cpu_usage/).
-There is a great write up on [lapcatsoftware - trustd](https://lapcatsoftware.com/articles/trustd.html) and obviously after [Apple verification server issue](https://www.theverge.com/2020/11/12/21563092/apple-mac-apps-load-slow-big-sur-downloads-outage-down-issues) that happened, this needs to be resolves ASAP.
+There is a great write up on [lapcatsoftware - trustd](https://lapcatsoftware.com/articles/trustd.html) and after [Apple verification server issue](https://www.theverge.com/2020/11/12/21563092/apple-mac-apps-load-slow-big-sur-downloads-outage-down-issues) that happened, this needs to be resolves ASAP.

 ## And finally...